-Interview questions for nanny jobs should include those questions that explore the competencies essential for a good nanny.
+Interview questions for nanny jobs should include those questions that explore the competencies or behaviors essential for a good nanny.

 It is crucial for employers to find out whether the nanny they are hiring has the right abilities, knowledge and attitude to meet their requirements for the job.

-These behavioral interview questions require nanny job applicants to provide a specific example of how they have previously demonstrated the desired competency or behavior.
+These behavioral interview questions for nanny require job applicants to provide a specific example of how they have previously demonstrated the desired competency or behavior.
 This provides valid evidence of their ability to do the job.

-Examples of common interview questions for nanny jobs.
-In your answer describe the situation, the actions you took and the outcome.
+In your behavioral interview answer describe the situation, the actions you took and the result or outcome.
+This is known as the STAR method.

 Tell me about the last family you worked for.
-How did you have to adjust your approach to meet their needs.
+How did you adjust your approach to meet their needs.

 This question is exploring the ability to adapt to different environments and people.
 As a nanny you are expected to form a bond with a variety of people who are different to your own background and experience.